-As is the case with other Arab nations, local culture is indefinitely linked to the tenets of the Muslim religion.
-Though non-Muslim foreigners aren’t expected to adhere to Islamic code, they are expected to be aware of it and respect its principles.
+As is the case with other Arab nations, local culture is linked to the tenets of the Muslim religion.
+Although non-Muslim foreigners aren’t expected to adhere to Islamic law, they are expected to be aware of it and respect its principles.

-Overall though, culture shock for expats may not be so downright drastic in Qatar when compared with other Middle Eastern countries, because nearly 85 percent of the population is made up of foreigners.
+Expats may not find adjusting to Qatar as difficult as they might in other Middle Eastern countries, however, because nearly 90 percent of the population is made up of foreigners.
 As the oddly outnumbered minority, Qataris have had to become generally open-minded and tolerant as a survival mechanism.

 Still, the sand-shrouded peninsula is a step behind what many Qataris consider the debauchery of Dubai and Abu Dhabi.
-Though women are able to drive and walk unescorted, and expats can purchase alcohol in selected venues and with appropriate licences in Qatar, the nation is a far cry from liberal.
+Although women have freedom of movement and expats can purchase alcohol in certain places, the country is far from liberal.

 Meeting and greeting in Qatar

-In all cases though, eye contact should be maintained during the meeting process, and a ‘Good Morning’, ‘Good Afternoon’ or ‘Salam Aleikum’ should be exchanged.
+In all cases though, eye contact should be maintained during the meeting process, and a ‘Good Morning’, ‘Good Afternoon’ or ‘As-salamu alaykum’ should be exchanged.

 Dress in Qatar

-Expats are not bound by the same dress code as Muslims in Qatar, but it’s still important to be sensitive to Qatari ideas of decency.
+While expats are not bound by the same dress code as Muslims, they should still be sensitive to Qatari ideas of decency.

 Men do not need to dress in the flowing, white robes common among locals or wear headpieces, but they also need to keep their wardrobe tasteful.
 Shorts should be knee-length and cut-off t-shirts should be avoided.

-Wear bathing suits (swimming costumes) and sportswear only in appropriate venues.
-Both men and women should be especially vigilant about choosing appropriate clothing during they holy month of Ramadan.
+Similarly, bathing suits and sportswear should only be worn in appropriate venues.
+Both men and women should be especially vigilant about dressing appropriately during the holy month of Ramadan.

 Language barrier in Qatar

-Though the official language in Qatar is Arabic, most people can speak and understand English.
-Furthermore, English is quickly becoming the lingua franca of the business world – much to the dismay of some Qataris.
+Although the official language is Arabic, most people can speak and understand English, which is quickly becoming the language of the business world.

-That said, keep in mind that the ever expanding foreign community is a mishmash of cultural diversity, and some people will be more proficient in the language than others.
-Try your best to be patient.
+That said, expats should keep in mind that the ever-expanding foreign community is a diverse cultural entity and some people will be more proficient in the language than others, which can require a fair amount of patience.

 Time in Qatar

-Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or to look at your watch throughout an engagement.
+Furthermore, lateness is not nearly as offensive as it is in Western cultures; rather, it’s considered inordinately rude to hurry someone, or for people to look at their watch throughout an engagement.

 - Western bathing attire should only be worn at hotels or private beaches